 Want to spot a Bengal tiger in the wild?
 If so, Oberoi Vanyavilas Wildlife Resort is the destination for you.
 Stay in kitted-out triple-canopy tents (with king-sized beds and personal butler service) next to the tiger reserve in Ranthambore National Park.
 Lily ponds and Mughal architecture, along with a central swimming pool and attractive after-dark lighting, catch the eye.
 But you’re here for the tigers.
 Book jungle outings with the Rajasthan Forest Department before heading out to see these endangered predators in the flesh.

-ITC Grand Goa, off Arossim Beach, is full of cobblestone paths, artificial lagoons, swimming pools, small bridges and plenty of holiday charm.
+ITC Grand Goa is one of the best beach hotels in India.
+Found just off Arossim Beach, it’s full of cobblestone paths, artificial lagoons, swimming pools, small bridges and plenty of holiday charm.
 Choose a more modest (yet still lavish) garden-view room with a private balcony, or perhaps go for the sea-view suite with a private lap pool and lounge deck.
 With six dining spots serving a globe-hopping menu, plus an Ayurvedic wellness spa, your belly, skin and mind are well looked after here.